L-R: Mira Erda, Sneha Sharma, Neha Dabas, Ria Dabas

 Ria Dabas – the younger of the Dabas racing sisters.
 Her first season of racing was in 2015, when she was chosen as one of the drivers for the Volkswagen Vento Cup in India.
 Previously, she raced motorcycles, and was India’s youngest female superbike racer.
 Despite her track experience, she was not quite as fast as her sister, and had a best finish of thirteenth, at Buddh.

 Sneha Sharma – races in Formula 4 in India, as part of the JK Tyres Racing Championship.
 She began in 2013, after several years of karting, which gave her several notable wins.
 The Indian Formula 4 championship is not sanctioned by the FIA, and finding its race results has proved impossible.
 Sneha has also raced in the VW Polo Cup and the Toyota Etios one-make championship, and got into the final twelve of a Mercedes driver development challenge, in India.
 In 2016, she continued in the JK Tyres series, and was tenth in the championship.
 In 2019, she attempted to qualify for the women-only W Series, but did not get past the first round.
+She spent the season moving between the Formula RGB India championship and Southeast Asian Formula 4.
+She was tenth in the F4 series for Meritus GP, with a best finish of fifth at Sepang.
 Despite only being 23 years old in 2016, she works as an airline pilot.

 (Image copyright M. Periasamy)